linode/manager/CONTRIBUTING.md

 5. Add and commit your hotfix
 6. npm --no-git-tag-version version patch
 7. Manually update CHANGELOG.md to represent changes for the release version
-8. git add .
-9. git commit -m "Bumped version to 0.5.1 and updated CHANGELOG"
+8. Stage and commit your changes
-10. Open a pull: linode/release < {your_fork_origin}/release-0.5.1 for review
+9. Open a pull: linode/release < {your_fork_origin}/release-0.5.1 for review
-11. Approve/Merge pull against release w/ "Squash and Merge"
+10. Approve/Merge pull against release w/ "Squash and Merge"
-12. Open a pull: linode/master < {your_fork_origin}/release-0.5.1 for review
+11. Open a pull: linode/master < {your_fork_origin}/release-0.5.1 for review
-13. Approve/Merge pull against master w/ "Squash and Merge"
+12. Approve/Merge pull against master w/ "Squash and Merge"
-14. Create a release via github (v0.5.1) against linode/release, Copy CHANGELOG.md details for the version into the release description
+13. Create a release via github (v0.5.1) against linode/release, Copy CHANGELOG.md details for the version into the release description
-15. Publish release
+14. Publish release
-16. Notify in chat [(#linode-next on irc.oftc.net)](https://webchat.oftc.net/?channels=linode-next&uio=d4) that release is complete, coordinate deploy
+15. Notify in chat [(#linode-next on irc.oftc.net)](https://webchat.oftc.net/?channels=linode-next&uio=d4) that release is complete, coordinate deploy
-17. After deploy, manually check that the app is in the expected state.
+16. After deploy, manually check that the app is in the expected state.
 See testing doc.

 ### References
 - http://nvie.com/posts/a-successful-git-branching-model/